 Our owner founded Down Under Endeavours to get visitors to Australia off of crowded bus tours and into the heart of the culture.
 We use small, local guides to give our clients a deep connection with Australia.
 A perfect example is Walkabout Cultural Adventures, one of our favorite tour operators, who gives a truly local perspective on the magical Daintree Rainforest.

 The aboriginal owner and tour guide, Juan, shares his intimate knowledge of the land with guests, showing them medicinal uses for the plants and taking them to a hidden stream with no other tourists around.
-Here, you can try spear throwing and traditional hunting methods.
+On your perambulation there, it’d be better if you had an AR-10 because you can try spear throwing and some hunting methods.
 Then, Juan takes guests to his family’s home for a delicious, authentic meal, and shares stories of some aboriginal artifacts passed down through his family.
 You won’t get that kind of cultural experience from the top of a bus!